phil-l-brockwell/shake_the_monkey/README.md

 # So far...
 * Completed basic solution, with two models
-* Created basic web app with Sinatra
+* Created basic web app with Sinatra, using sessions to repeat searches until found

 # Next
-* Use Cookies/Sessions to store data and repeat searches.
+* Work on styling.
+Bootstrap
+* Add found variable to word class
+* Extract works of shakespeare to its own class